-There are two ways to publish your screencasts-by exporting them to a standard video file format or publishing them directly to an Internet video service, like YouTube or Vimeo.
+There are two ways to publish your screencasts-by exporting them to a standard video file format or publishing them directly to an Internet video service, like Vimeo or YouTube.

 Determining the correct export settings for your screencast depends on the complexity of your screencast and the intended use of the video after it has been produced.